-A variety of resources – toolkits, posters, messages – are available to help mark the week, raise awareness of Kinesiology and show support for the millions of people who would benefit from having an active lifestyle, and/or are currently living with a chronic disease, osteoporosis, or diabetes.
+A variety of resources – toolkits, posters, messages – are available to help mark the week, raise awareness of Kinesiology and show support for the millions of people who would benefit from having an active lifestyle, and/or are currently living with a chronic disease, mental illness, osteoporosis, or diabetes.

 To help people understand Kinesiology, to help guide its development and focus our marketing efforts, we have created a consistent Kinesiology story to tell:

 Kinesiologists are to people human movement specialists that use science and research to offer movement as medicine to any Canadian with a health or fitness goal.
 They provide a hands-on, thorough and personalized approach, to treat injuries, and medical conditions, in an era where many practitioners spend less time with each patient and machines are performing more of the treatments.

 Kinesiologists connect with people to give more Canadians the opportunity to live a better life through movement.
 They share their passion for bringing a proactive, integrated and supportive approach to health in Canada.

 Kinesiologists appeal to people as an alternative to pharmaceuticals.
 They are covered by insurance (in some workplaces), have a degree and are highly-qualified.
 They work with any age, size, gender, background, ability, and do so in your space.
 Kinesiologists take the time to educate and teach how to maintain your health after the program is complete.